CassidyMabey/CassidyMabey/README.md

 ### A bit about me
 - I am currently in school.
-- I like to play a game of [Chess](https://www.chess.com/member/wintrcat) now and then
-- I want to learn more about AI and machine learning...
+- I want to learn about encryption...

 <br>